engineerakki/jenkins-plugin-documentation/source/index.rst

-Welcome to NetApp-Jenkins-Plugin 2.0 documentation!
+Welcome to NetApp-Jenkins-Framework 2.0 documentation!
 =======================================================

 The NetApp-Jenkins integration is an end-to-end framework from creating code repository until zipping the successful builds in the artifactory location.
 All these processes run as Docker-containers and use persistent NetApp storage with NetApp Docker volume plugin (nDVP).